cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021sp/lecture5.md

 ```

 Just calling the input `props` is not good for documentation purpose, so we
-usually use the object destruct syntax to make it more explicit:
+usually use object destructuring to make it more explicit:

 ```tsx title="ContactCard.tsx"
 import React from 'react';